Driolar/SoccerTheory-Pharo/doc/SoccerML - A XML Markup Language for Soccer Theory.md

 # SoccerML - A XML Markup Language for Soccer Theory
 SoccerML is a XML markup language to provide tracking and event soccer data for investigating the [Soccer Theory](https://github.com/Driolar/SoccerTheory-Pharo/blob/master/doc/A%20bit%20of%20Soccer%20Theory.md).
 By convention, a SoccerML file should have the extension *.socxml*.
-Basically, the data consists of header information and one or more sequences of frames.
+Basically, the data consists of header information and one or more frame sequences.
 The format is defined by the document type definition file [soccerML.dtd](https://github.com/Driolar/SoccerTheory-Pharo/blob/master/socxml/soccerML.dtd).
 ## Converting from other formats
 ### RoboCup